 Patients experienced statistically significant improvements in active pain and functionality scores after the first treatment.

 - On average, patients experienced:

 - and a 55.68% increase in functionality score at the final follow-up.

 - Patients also reported a mean 67% total overall improvement at the study conclusion.
-Outcomes at the final follow-up after the fourth treatment were statistically significant compared to outcomes at baseline, after first treatment, after second treatment, and after third treatment.
+Outcomes at the final follow-up after the fourth treatment were statistically significant compared to outcomes at baseline, after the first treatment, after the second treatment, and after the third treatment.

-“Pre-clinical studies have demonstrated (intra-articular injections of bone marrow-derived mesenchymal stem cells is) successful, safe and (with) encouraging results for articular cartilage repair and regeneration.
-This is concluded to be due to the multilineage differential potential, immunosuppressive and self-renewal capabilities of bone marrow derived mesenchymal stem cells, which have shown to augment pain and improve functional outcomes.”
+“Pre-clinical studies have demonstrated (intra-articular injections of bone marrow-derived mesenchymal stem cells are) successful, safe, and (with) encouraging results for articular cartilage repair and regeneration.
+This is concluded to be due to the multilineage differential potential, immunosuppressive and self-renewal capabilities of bone marrow-derived mesenchymal stem cells, which have shown to augment pain and improve functional outcomes.”